 Impact of the campaign to date

 This is Engineering is successfully changing the perceptions of engineering for young people.
-A survey of GCSE and A Level students following the first two years of the campaign revealed that:

 This is Engineering free photo library